phamhongphuc1999/eth-graph-query/README.md

 ### Usage

-- The first thing you have to do is creating a query instance
+- The first thing you have to do is to create a query instance

 ```js
 const query = new EthGraphQuery(root);